-Most orienteering courses are organized around a ‘classic’ orienteering format.
-This requires the orienteer to visit all controls in order.
-All controls must be visited and none can be skipped in order to finish successfully.
-The object of this type of orienteering format is to find all controls within the fastest time possible.
+Check here for the rules guiding the sport of orienteering.
+Most orienteering courses are organized in a ‘classic’ (point-to-point navigation) format, which requires the orienteer to visit all the controls in order.
+No controls can be skipped.
+The object is to find all the controls as quickly as possible.

 Types of Events

-Canada Cup Events (Formerly known as A-Meets)
+Canada Cup Events

 - A B-Meet is a local event featuring usually 3-4 different levels of courses.

-- Beginners are welcome at B-Level events and can participate in C-1 or C-2 courses based on experience.
+- Beginners are welcome at B-Level events and can participate in C-1 or C-2 courses based on their experience.

 - A C-Meet is a low-key local event that often only has two courses; a novice course and another more advanced course.

 - The focus of these events is more recreational, with an emphasis on socializing, training and practice.